Best Of16 min read

 • SOCKS5 proxy included for free

-• Port forwarding is a rare and genuinely valuable feature
+• Port forwarding is rare and actually valuable

 Cons:

-• US-based jurisdiction (5 Eyes) — the logs policy mitigates this, but it's worth knowing
+• US-based (5 Eyes) — the no-logs policy mostly offsets this

 #2.
 Mullvad — Best for Maximum Privacy